shuchenweng/shuchenweng.github.io/index.md

 </table>

 ## Research Abstract
 Shuchen Weng devotes to <b>cross-modality (mainly language) content creation</b>.
 He proposes a series of conditional image repainting (CIR) models to synthesize objects of arbitrary color, texture and shape and seamlessly insert them into user-provided background.
-Therefore, CIR models have a wide range of applications in person synthesis, virtual object insertion and animation creation.
-He further builds the instance contour adjustment model, which could dilate or erode the contour of objects under the guidance of a controllable mask, so that users could achieves superior photography experience.

 His another contribution lies in <b>(automatic and language based) colorization</b>, which has a board applications in legacy image/video restoration and artistic creation.
-For language based colorization, his approaches deal with color-object decoupling and mismatch issues to ensure colors are correctly injected into corresponding image regions.
-He also firstly introduces transformer to the task and addresses the modaility gap, color inaccuracies and  global color inconsistencies.
-For automatic colorization, he proposes CT<sup>2</sup> to deal with incorrect semantic colors and undersaturation without any additional external priors, achiving the state-of-the-art performance.

 Shuchen Weng will continue his research in language based image manipulation and makes synthesized images vivid and realistic.